Data Types

 WS-DECIMAL-VALUE contains 1234.55.
 When we display WS-DECIMAL-VAL, 1234.55 gets displayed and there is no change in the display.

-Assumed Decimal Point | Implied Decimal Point - "V" is used with a decimal variable declaration to use the decimal value in arithmetic calculations.
-The "V" is not part of the data and do not count in the variable length.
+"V" is used with a variable declaration to process the decimal value in arithmetic calculations.
+The "V" is not part of the data and does not count in the variable length.
 For Example - Declaring a variable with assumed decimal to store the decimal value 1234.55

 01 WS-DECIMAL-VAL PIC 9(4)V9(2) VALUE 1234.55.

 WS-DECIMAL-VALUE contains 1234.55.
-When we display WS-DECIMAL-VAL, it displays as 123455 and the decimal point ignores in display.
+When we display WS-DECIMAL-VAL, it displays as 123455, and the decimal point is ignored in the display.
 However, the value in the WS-DECIMAL-VAL is 1234.55.

 Data Type Justifications -